akaboyo/cyclistic-project/README.md

 ## LIMITATION
 All ride ids are unique so we cannot conclude if the same rider takes several rides.
 More rider data is needed for further analysis

+## Technologies Used

+- R (for data cleaning and analysis)
+- ggplot2 and tidyverse (for visualization and manipulation)
+- Git & GitHub (for version control)